+As a routine part of flock health management, sheep producers must administer medicine.
+It may be given topically (on the skin), orally (by mouth), or by injection.
 Each of these techniques may bring about undesirable behavioral responses so you must properly restrain the animal and protect yourself.
 Topical treatments may be dangerous to humans so you should wear gloves and follow all safety precautions of the manufacturer.
 Medications given by mouth may be fed, loaded into a balling gun, or mixed into a drench or a dose syringe.
 Care should be taken that the animal does not choke and fluids are not forced into the lungs.
-Clean the injection site and use a sterile needle for all injections.
-Use the labeled method of administration least likely to create a drug residue, such as a subcutaneous injection.
-Discard all milk even when treating only one half with an intramammary infusion.
-Keep medicated feeds separated from non-medicated feeds.
+Injections put medications directly into the animal's system.
+There are many routes but we will focus on subcutaneous and intramuscular.
+In subsequent sections of the manual, detailed descriptions are given.